Jump to section

 Whether you’re just starting to learn about lean manufacturing or a seasoned expert, we think these books should be required reading for all lean manufacturers.
 These recommendations range from the classics that were foundational in the evolution of lean manufacturing to contemporary lean thinkers, from practical guides and workbooks on lean methods to primers on lean management principles–there’s even a thriller-style novel in the mix for good measure.

-Here are our picks for the 10 essential lean manufacturing books:
+Below, you can find our picks for the 10 essential books on lean manufacturing.

 By Jeffrey Liker

 The Toyota Way was the first piece of lean literature to clearly articulate the source of Toyota’s success to the masses.
 Rather than instructing readers on the technical aspects of TPS, Dr. Liker focuses on the 14 key business philosophies and management principles that define the Toyota style of management, without which organizations who aim to copy TPS techniques will undoubtedly fail to generate results.

 By James P. Womack and Daniel T. Jones

 The first book to coin the term “Lean,” The Machine that Changed the World is a thorough account of the triumphs of the Toyota Production System over the prevailing mass-production system of the time.
 Authors Womack and Jones were the first to articulate the principles of Lean, exhaustively documenting its advantages and the reasons behind Toyota’s success.
 This book is an essential guide for leaders seeking a successful lean transformation for their organizations.